a-whall/cs326-final-trail-finders/docs/milestone1.md

 ---

 - Add a review!
-This form extends out when said button is clicked.
+This form extends down when this button is clicked.

   ![missing-screenshot.PNG](../assets/project-screenshots/trailpage/addreview.PNG?raw=true)